caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler-inactive.md

-# Deleting an Ensembler with related inactive entity
+# Deleting an Ensembler with related inactive entities

-An Ensembler only could be deleted if there are no active ensembling jobs or router versions that use the ensembler.
-This page shows the deletion of ensembler **with related inactive entity** (ensembling job and router version).
+This page describes the process of deleting of ensemblers **with related inactive entities** (ensembling jobs and/or router versions).

-Deleting the ensembler will also delete any inactive entity related to the ensembler
+Deleting the ensembler will also delete any inactive entities related to the ensembler.

-Navigate to Ensemblers page

-Click on the delete button
+Navigate to the Ensemblers page.
+Click on the delete button:

 ![](../../.gitbook/assets/ensembler_page.png)

-The Dialog will show related entity that are going to be deleted following the deletion of the ensembler.
-The router versions and the ensembling jobs shown on the popup will get deleted since both are inactive.
+The related router versions and the ensembling jobs shown in the dialog will get deleted together with the ensembler since they are inactive:

 ![](../../.gitbook/assets/delete_ensembler_modal_inactive.png)

-Please type the ensembler name for confirmation
+Type the ensembler's name in the text bar to confirm your decision:

 ![](../../.gitbook/assets/delete_ensembler_modal_inactive_filled.png)

-Once the specified ensembler has been successfully deleted, you will no longer be able to see the ensembler on the ensembler page.
+Once the specified ensembler has been successfully deleted, you will no longer be able to see the ensembler on the Ensemblers page:

 ![](../../.gitbook/assets/ensembler_page_empty.png)